MarkEWaite/jenkins-bugs/README.md

 # [JENKINS-62534](https://issues.jenkins-ci.org/browse/JENKINS-62534) job with plink in name fails to clone

- Any job containing the word "plink" fails to clone.
+ Any job containing the word "plink" fails to clone with command line git 1.7 (CentOS 6) and command line git 1.8 (CentOS 7).
  Since we are using a multi-branch pipeline, this causes any branch with the word "plink" to mysteriously fail.

 The logs show this strange error message.